MLB Betting Odds, Totals, and Run Lines for the Baseball Games Today

-There are going to be plenty of games on Monday for bettors to have a chance to make money in the early part of the Major League Baseball season.
-Make sure to check out all of our previews for the best MLB bets of the day.
+There are going to be plenty of games on Tuesday for bettors to have a chance to make money in the early part of the Major League Baseball season and build a bankroll.
+Check out our MLB betting odds to get the best information on who you should bet for.

 - Red Sox vs Tigers